 Madison High (an unaired pilot starring Dog With a Blog's G. Hannelius) explicitly exists in the High School Musical universe and thus would have been fictional in the main DCLAU as well.

 Shows which are not in the DCLAU (aka Disney Channel independents):

-JONAS - Despite its use of the Jonas Brothers, in the JONAS world, they are the Lucas Brothers and portray only Expies of their real-world selves.
-Contrast to their appearance on Hannah Montana, where they act as they would in real life.
+JONAS - In the series, the main trio is known as the Lucas Brothers and portray only expies of their real-world selves.
+This is in contrast to their appearance on Hannah Montana, where the explicitly named Jonas Brothers act as they would in real life.

-Mr Young - Another Canadian import made by a non-Disney house, unlikely to crossover with MBAV for geographic reasons - Young is based in Vancouver and MBAV in Toronto.
+Mr Young - Another Canadian import made by a non-Disney house.

 Tropes constant across the DCLAU